zen-aperios/react-n-weather/README.md

 This was initially assigned as an entrance for a job, to learn native. but now since i enjoyed playing with the api and native layouts im going to expand on this project in due time.

+thanks for all the online resources towards the development of this application.

 A Weather app built using

 * React Native